 The Admissions Rules require a positive moral character determination before the Committee may recommend that an applicant be admitted to practice law.
 The process is initiated by filing an Application for Determination of Moral Character.
 The processing of these applications generally takes a minimum of 180 days and sometimes longer to complete.
-If you have not already filed a moral character application, you should do so now to avoid delays in your admission to practice law if you are successful on the California Bar Examination.
+If you have not already filed a moral character application, you should do so now to avoid delays in your admission to practice law if you are successful on the California Bar Exam.
 The application must be filed online through your Applicant Portal.

 Applicants will receive an email alerting them when admittance tickets are ready to be printed.
-The admittance can be located in the exam case record through the Applicant Portal.
+The admittance ticket can be located in the exam case record through the Applicant Portal.
 Admittance tickets only need to be printed for applicants testing in person

 For particular questions regarding your status or the other requirements for admission, you should contact the State Bar's Office of Admissions by sending an email directly from your Applicant Portal.
-If you need to contact the office by telephone, the following telephone numbers are provided:
+If you need to contact the office by telephone, please use one of the following telephone numbers:

 845 South Figueroa Street

 Results from the July 2021 administration of the California Bar Exam will be available to applicants through their Applicant Portal on November 12, 2021, at 6:00 p.m.
 Communications regarding exam results will be sent to the applicant’s contact information on file.
 Please note that applicants will not be able to change their contact information the week before the exam results are released.